Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You infest a creature you can see within range with fast-growing spores, causing tendrils of mycelia to burst from its flesh and root it in place.
 The target must succeed on a CON Save or be [Poisoned](conditions.md#poisoned) for the next minute.
 A creature [Poisoned](conditions.md#poisoned) in this way repeats this Save at the end of each of its turns, ending the effect on a success or taking 6d6 Piercing damage and being [restrained](conditions.md#restrained) until the end of its next turn on a failure.
 The escape DC is equal to your save DC.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 5 or higher, the damage increases by 2d6 for each slot level above 4.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 5 or higher, the damage increases by 2d6 for each slot level above 4.
 - **Classes**: Druid, Ranger
 *(Source: CS)*